 Botanical Name: Strelitzia reginae

 Slice a piece of rhizome with a sharp knife.
-Apply some rooting hormone on an open cut, place each division in a clean pot.
+Apply some rooting hormone to an open cut, and place each division in a clean pot.
 Make sure each division has a fan attached with roots.

 Have a look at the best Bird of Paradise types you can grow here